 Next, make a will clearly stating what you’d like to happen to your assets.
 This can also help guide family through your final wishes, in addition to your funeral plan.
 Consider appointing a Power of Attorney to act on your behalf should you need one and plan for future care in case you become dependent or seriously ill.

 And most critically, talk to your loved ones about your funeral plan and final wishes and let them know where all your important documents are; it can ease the burden when the time comes.

 Planning for the future gives us something to aim for, but planning for death is altogether different.
 Gain peace of mind by purchasing a funeral plan that lets you tailor your funeral while simultaneously easing the financial and emotional burden for your family.
+This can include Probate, Inheritance Planning and LPAs.
 To see how a Capital Life funeral plan could help give you peace of mind, contact us or call us on 0800 411 8683.